-The SRQS provides a workflow oriented functionality with a private order book for the participants.
-The participant is sending out a RfQ to selected other participants and is owner of the private order book of the instrument the RfQ is referring to.
-After receiving quotes, the owner of the private order book can chose a specific quote by sending an order with the details of the that quote to match, thus creating a SRQS deal.
+Eurex EnLight provides a workflow oriented functionality with a private order book for the participants.
+The participant is sending out an RfQ to selected other participants and is owner of the private order book of the instrument the RfQ is referring to.
+After receiving quotes, the owner of the private order book can chose a specific quote by sending an order with the details of the that quote to match, thus creating a Eurex EnLight deal.

-A deal generated by the SRQS is a non-binding agreement between two exchange participants, and is not registered at the exchange as a binding trade.
-The SRQS deal can be transferred into a binding trade registered at the exchange by entering it as a Block Trade in T7 and by approving this Block Trade by the parties involved in the SRQS deal.
+A deal generated by Eurex EnLight is a non-binding agreement between two exchange participants, and is not registered at the exchange as a binding trade.
+The Eurex EnLight deal can be transferred into a binding trade registered at the exchange by entering it as a Block Trade in T7 and by approving this Block Trade by the parties involved in Eurex EnLight deal.